mengzhensun/labScripts/README.md

 python autoddG.py 3SGB (#num of mutations) (#of build running times) (#of repair times) (chain name);
 ### all files needed:
 a pdb file, repair.sh, build.sh, complex.sh, rotabase.txt, and foldx program

+## single_mut_hot_region.py
+used to put charged residues about mutation into hot region